Social Security Consultant Near MeMaximize Your Social Security Income With Knowledgeable Financial Advisors in O'Fallon, MO

 3. Earn More Money

-While this seems obvious, it's also one of the only things you can do far before your retirement age in order to increase your benefits when you eventually retire.
-Making more money leads to both a higher AIME and more of your money going to Social Security taxes.
-The SSA takes both of those into account to help calculate if you're able to receive the highest possible Social Security income.
-So, being more assertive in pursuing raises, promotions, or seeking the next step up at another company, or adding extra income from other sources, may increase your benefits.
-However, the SSA places a cap on how much income can count towards your benefits.
+While this is a no-brainer, it's also one of the only things you can do now in order to increase your benefits down the road.
+Higher income leads to both a higher AIME and more of your money going to Social Security taxes.
+Both of those factors help determine if you're able to receive the highest possible Social Security income.
+So, if you needed more motivation to seek raises or better-paying jobs, now you have it.
+However, earnings over a specific amount are not factored into your retirement benefits.
 In 2023, income over $160,200 will not be calculated.

 4. Claim Spousal Benefits

-If both spouses were in the workforce, the spouse who earned less can claim claim Social Security through their own work history, or up to 50% of the higher earner's benefits, whichever the higher benefit is.
-Just like when claiming your own benefits, it's advisable to hold off on claiming until the full retirement age to get the full 50%.
+If both spouses worked, the spouse who earned less can claim their own Social Security benefits, or up to 50% of the higher earner's benefits, whichever the higher benefit is.
+Again, you will not get the full 50% of you claim benefits before your full retirement age.

 5. Avoid Paying Too Much in Social Security Taxes

-Similarly, if you keep working after claiming benefits, you might accidentally bump yourself into a higher tax bracket.
+Another aspect to take into account is that if you keep working after claiming Social Security, you could accidentally bump yourself into a higher tax bracket.

 6. Double-Check the Social Security Administration's Work

-Each year, you receive a Social Security statement which how much income was recorded and how much you paid in Social Security taxes.
+Each year, you get a Social Security statement which details your income and the taxes you've paid into social security.
 Make sure all of your income for the year was recorded.
-Notify the SSA if there is a discrepancy in your income or how much Social Security taxes you paid.
-It's important for the years for the highest income to be noted for when the administration computes your AIME.
+You'll want to make sure you're getting credit for the Social Security taxes you've paid, and that all of your income is recorded.
+You'll want the years for the highest income to be noted for when the administration computes your AIME.

 7. Hire a Qualified O'Fallon, MO Social Security Consultant

-Professionals in any field usually know their area of practice the best, and many people in O'Fallon, MO just don't have the time, knowledge, or interest to manage their retirement planning and Social Security benefits themselves.
-With the day-to-day grind of our careers and providing for your family, it's not hard to let something important like Social Security planning fall into the cracks when it feels like it's years, or even decades, into the future.
-Correct Capital's team of O'Fallon, MO Social Security consultants has the experience and knowledge necessary to help individuals, families, and business owners live out the retirement of their dreams, and have peace of mind about their financial future.
-Our team is made up of award-winning advisors and a committed support staff, all with the experience, knowledge, and drive needed to deliver positive client experiences.
-Through careful tax planning, active asset management, and other services in O'Fallon, MO such as 401(k) rollover, we'll do our part to provide you with a financially secure and happy retirement.
+Professionals in any field usually know their area of practice the best, and many people in O'Fallon, MO retirement planning and Social Security benefits themselves, whether because of time, know-how, or interest.
+With large portions of our everyday lives spent on our careers and providing for your family, it can be easy to forget about Social Security planning when it's still years or decades until you'll claim.
+Correct Capital's group of O'Fallon, MO Social Security consultants has over 75 years of combined experience helping individuals, families, and business owners live out the golden years of their dreams, and have peace of mind about their financial future.
+Our team is comprised of financial advisors and a dedicated support staff, all with the experience, knowledge, and drive needed to deliver positive client experiences.
+Through prudent tax planning, active asset management, and other areas of expertise in O'Fallon, MO such as 401(k) rollover, we'll do our part to give you a financially secure and happy retirement.

-For more assistance with retirement planning in O'Fallon, MO, check out Correct Capital's and Savology's free online retirement calculator, or make a get-to-know-you call with a member of our team today.
+For more help with your retirement planning needs in O'Fallon, MO, take a look at Correct Capital's and Savology's free online retirement retirement planning tool, or make an appointment with a member of our team today.

 Other services we offer in O'Fallon, MO include: